Thin client: Hardware

 While the server must be robust enough to handle several client sessions at once, thin client hardware requirements are minimal compared to that of a traditional PC laptop or desktop.
 Most thin clients have low-energy processors, flash storage, memory, and no moving parts.
-This reduces the cost and power consumption, making them affordable to own and easy to replace or deploy.
+This reduces the cost, power consumption (heat, noise and vibrations), making them affordable to own and easy to replace or deploy.
 Numerous thin clients also use Raspberry Pis.
 Since thin clients consist of fewer hardware components than a traditional desktop PC, they can operate in more hostile environments.
 And because they typically don't store critical data locally, risk of theft is minimized because there is little or no user data to be compromised.

 Graphics

 Modern thin clients have come a long way to meet the demands of today's graphical computing needs.
-New generations of low energy chipset and CPU (Central Processing Unit) combinations improve processing power and graphical capabilities.
+New generations of low energy chipset and central processing unit (CPU) combinations improve processing power and graphical capabilities.
 To minimize latency of high resolution video sent across the network, some host software stacks leverage multimedia redirection (MMR) techniques to offload video rendering to the desktop device.
 Video codecs are often embedded on the thin client to support these various multimedia formats.
 Other host software stacks makes use of User Datagram Protocol (UDP) in order to accelerate fast changing pixel updates required by modern video content.
 Thin clients typically support local software agents capable of accepting and decoding UDP.

 Some of the more graphically intense use cases remain a challenge for thin clients.
 These use cases might include applications like photo editors, 3D drawing programs, and animation tools.
 This can be addressed at the host server using dedicated GPU cards, allocation of vGPUs (virtual GPU), workstation cards, and hardware acceleration cards.
 These solutions allow IT administrators to provide power-user performance where it is needed to a relatively generic endpoint device such as a thin client.